-"It's alright," I reassured her, feeling the mixed emotions Kaila's figure was bringing out in me, before I set it back in its place next to mine.
+"It's alright," I reassured her, taking a deep breath as I felt the mixed emotions Kaila's figure was bringing out in me, before I set it back in its place next to mine.

-"So, this is our monala," Kila noted, moving closer beside me, " . . . one I am very proud to display, for both us and to everyone who visits our home."
+"So, this is our monala," she noted, moving closer beside me, "one I am very proud to display, for both us and for everyone who visits our home."